mehialiabadi/Privacy-zcash-and-zkps/README.md

 # Privacy-Preserving-in-Blockchain

 This repo is dedicated to implementing a simplified version of the Zcash protocol.
 More precisely, we are interested in the spend(sprout) protocol and how zkps were used.
 To do this, just start with a few basic circuits to defuse the development flow, and become more familiar with the Circom language.
 ## Pre-requirements:
 Install snarkjs, circom, and circomlib

 ## Development flow:
-1- Develop  circuit in circom
+1- Develop  circuits in circom

 2- Compile circom cubicEq.circom to get r1cs and witness generator as follows: circom  "circom file" --r1cs --wasm -o ../build/...